Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP =
 - Added a new filter hook 'sdm_is_download_item_viewable' to allow developers to modify/customize the download item viewability check.
+- Added a new settings to allow download unpublished download items.

 = 4.0.8 =
 - Added checks/guards so unpublished items cannot be downloaded via direct link.